GreedyWang/bulldog2011.github.com/source/_posts/2013-03-27-pico-tutorial-a-stockquote-sample.markdown

 {% endcodeblock %}

-This is just a plain old interface generated from wsdl, unlike normal interface, this interface is asynchronous, when you call `getQuote` service, you need to provide a request of type `GetQuote` as first parameter, also you need to provide(or register) one `success` and one `failure` callbacks using Objective-C block, success callback will be called if the service invocation succeed, and you will get a response object of type `GetQuoteResponse`, usually, in success callback, you implement response handling logic and update UI according to the reasponse; failure callback will be called if the service invocation fail, or there is any HTTP or Pico parsing error, you may either get a `NSError`(indicationg HTTP or Pico parsing error), or get a `SOAPFault`(indicating service call fail), usually, you implement error handling logic in failure callback and update UI accordingly.
+This is just a plain old interface generated from wsdl, unlike normal interface, this interface is asynchronous, when you call `getQuote` service, you need to provide a request of type `GetQuote` as first parameter, also you need to provide(or register) one `success` and one `failure` callbacks using Objective-C block, success callback will be called if the service invocation succeed, and you will get a response object of type `GetQuoteResponse`, usually, in success callback, you implement response handling logic and update UI according to the response; failure callback will be called if the service invocation fail, or there is any HTTP or Pico parsing error, you may either get a `NSError`(indicationg HTTP or Pico parsing error), or get a `SOAPFault`(indicating service call fail), usually, you implement error handling logic in failure callback and update UI accordingly.

 By the way, although not necessary, I suggest you to review the proxy code generated by mwsc, this will help you better understand the inner working of Pico.